SubodhS-Projects/Supply-Chain-Data-Analysis/README.md

 ### Steps to Explore
 1. Clone this repository or download it as ZIP
-2. Open `Supply Chain Data Analysis Dashboard.pbit` in Power BI Desktop
+2. Open `Supply Chain Data Analysis.pbit` in Power BI Desktop
 3. Explore each report section using slicers and filters

 ---